Piano Practice: A Layer Cake Approach

 I’ve discussed before on my blog my view of the value of Scales and Arpeggios to the returning pianist .
 Have a read … you’ll see I don’t really get the point of doing them and so they are not part of my practice regime.
 I did hundreds of hours of them back in the day so I certainly know them all – I just no longer practice them.

 Louis Kentner (I got this quote from Graham Fitch’s PianoPractice Series) once said that “There is no such thing as a Difficult Piece.
 A piece is either impossible – or it is easy.
 The process whereby it migrates from one category to the other is known as practicing”.
+This is what I believe forms the three stages of learning.

 In my day job, I’m an IT Program Manager.
 When explaining to clients why things are taking time and the results are not immediate, we use the analogy of peeling an onion.
-For any individual problem, it’s like peeling that onion, as you fix one thing, you reveal another problem underneath and it can take some time to get to the real root cause.
-I always used to tackle my piano repertoire by just plugging away, finding problems, solving problems and so on.
-However, this never really worked for me in honesty.
+The story is that for any individual problem, it’s like peeling that onion.
+As you fix one thing, you reveal another problem underneath and it can take some time to get to the real root cause.

 I’m not saying I don’t need to figuratively speaking peel onions as I progress, but with proper planning I seem to spend less time now crying over them!